 Warning light Warning light/Details CHECK (U.S.A.)
-Malfunction indicator lamp Indicates a malfunction in: The electronic engine control system; The electronic throttle control system; に (Canada) The electronic automatic transmission control system; or Emission control system.
+Malfunction indicator lamp Indicates a malfunction in: The electronic engine control system; The electronic throttle control system; ເCanada) The electronic automatic transmission control system; or Emission control system.

 Warning light Warning light/Details SRS warning light Indicates a malfunction in: • The SRS airbag system; • The front passenger occupant classification system; or • The seat belt pretensioner system.
 (U.S.A.)
-(Canada) ABS warning light Indicates a malfunction in: • The ABS; or • The brake assist system.
-Slip indicator The indicator comes on to indicate a malfunction in: • The VSC; • The TRAC (TRC); or • The active traction control system (if equipped); or • The AUTO LSD system (2WD models).
-A/T OIL TEMP (Automatic transmission vehicles) Automatic transmission fluid temperature warning light Comes on: Indicates that the automatic transmission fluid temperature is too high.
-Flashes: Indicates a malfunction in the automatic transmission system.
+(ABS) (Canada) ABS warning light Indicates a malfunction in: • The ABS; or • The brake assist system.
+Slip indicator The indicator comes on to indicate a malfunction in: • The VSC; • The TRAC (TRC); • The active traction control system (if equipped); • The AUTO LSD system (2WD models); or • The Crawl Control system (if equipped).
+(Flashes rapidly) Four-wheel drive indicator (if equipped) Indicates a malfunction in the four-wheel drive system.
 A/T P (Automatic transmission vehicles) Unengaged "Park" warning light Malfunction in the transmission "Park" mechanism.
 (Flashes) Cruise control indicator light (if equipped) Indicates a malfunction in the cruise control system.